 Once you've written your complaint, you have to file it with the proper court along with a filing fee (typically around $350).
 Use the federal district court locator to find the court for your area.
 For more information about the procedural rules for filing a federal complaint, you can visit the United States Courts website.

-After the SSA has been served, an attorney for the SSA will file an answer.
-An answer is essentially a brief explanation of why the ALJ and AC were correct in denying your claim.
+After the SSA has been served, an attorney for the OGC will file an "answer."
+An answer is essentially an explanation of why Social Security was correct in denying your claim.
 You'll then need to file an opening brief.

 The judge may decide to do any of the following: